pradip-bakura/ai-portfolio/README.md

 # Portfolio

 A portfolio website of Pradip Bakutra, showcasing projects, skills, and professional experience as a Frontend Developer.
-Built with React, TypeScript, Vite, Tailwind CSS, and advanced 3D visualizations using Three.js.
+Built with React, Javascript, Vite, Tailwind CSS, and advanced 3D visualizations using Three.js.

 ## Table of Contents